qmlbook/qt6book/docs/ch12-networking/serve-qml.md

 <<< @/docs/ch12-networking/src/serve-qml-basics/GistExample.qml#global

-To load another file over the network from `Remote.qml`, you will need to create a dedicated `qmldir` file in the same directory on the server.
+To load another file over the network from `RemoteComponent.qml`, you will need to create a dedicated `qmldir` file in the same directory on the server.
 Once done, you will be able to reference the component by its name.

 ## Networked Components